Shuffle Mamba: State Space Models with Random Shuffle for Multi-Modal Image Fusion: Related Work

 Recently, Mamba~\cite{Mamba} has significantly improved inference speed and performance metrics through selective state spaces and hardware-aware algorithms.
 The introduction of Vmamba~\cite{Vmamba} and Vision Mamba~\cite{VisionMamba} has brought attention to the application of SSM in vision tasks.
 However, most existing SSM-based vision models~\cite{VisionMamba,ma2024umamba,zheng2024uvmamba} employ a fixed scanning strategy, which may introduce preconceptions, particularly in low-level vision tasks~\cite{xiao2023randomshuffle}.
-Specifically, this fixed order of choosing image patches can cause the model to gradually dismiss previous input sequences while processing the current patch, thereby compromising its capability to model global information.
+Specifically, this fixed order of selecting image patches can cause the model to gradually disregard previous input sequences while processing the current patch, thereby compromising its ability to model global information.
 To alleviate this challenge, Vmamba~\cite{Vmamba} introduced the CSM, which scans image pixels from various directions such as top-left, bottom-right, top-right, and bottom-left.
-Building on this idea, RSM~\cite{zhao2024rsmamba} devised the OSSM to flatten image patches into sequences in eight directions, enhancing the network's capability to capture and model large-scale spatial features.
+Building on this idea, RSM~\cite{zhao2024rsmamba} introduced the OSSM to transform image patches into sequences in eight directions, thereby enhancing the network's ability to capture and model large-scale spatial features.
 Additionally, LocalMamba~\cite{huang2024localmamba} applies the windowed selective scan to ensure a harmonious integration of global and local visual cues.
 RSMamba~\cite{chen2024rsmamba} incorporates dynamic multi-path activation mechanisms to model non-causal data.
 However, these methods do not simultaneously consider the integrity of the image's structure and the randomness of the pixels during scanning processing, and are essentially still special fixed strategies.
-To address this limitation, we introduced the Shuffle Mamba framework, which includes random shuffle and inverse operations to obtain a global receptive field without bias in expectations.